10 Market Research Tools You Should Be Using

 Every worker needs their toolbox, and market researchers are no different.
 Your research toolbox doesn’t have a vice or stud finder, but it does have tools that crunch data and find hidden insights.

-The obvious tool you need is a world-class survey platform, but let’s look at some of the other market-research tools to help you create the best possible experience for your customers and employees.
+The obvious tool you need is a world-class research platform, but let’s look at some of the other market-research tools to help you create the best possible experience for your customers and employees.

 Tableau is a data visualization tool that helps you see and understand market research data with analytics, visualization and business intelligence.
 You can create and distribute an interactive and shareable dashboard which trends and variations with colorful charts and tables.
 Tableau connects to your files to acquire and process data.